-The radiological monitoring of the territory also clearly shows that the dose rate (ambient radioactivity) particularly depends on the nature of the soil: the rocky soil in the south of the country emits more radon (natural radioactive gas) than that in the north of the country (sandy soil).
+The radiological monitoring of the territory also clearly shows that the dose rate (ambient radioactivity), in normal conditions and medical exposures not included, particularly depends on the nature of the soil: the rocky soil in the south of the country emits more radon (natural radioactive gas) than that in the north of the country (sandy soil).
 It is for this reason, for example, that the dose rate measured in Wallonia is greater than that measured in the vicinity of the Doel nuclear power station, which itself has a negligible impact on the environment.